-The action rules with immediate multiactions describe dynamic expression transformations due to execution of non-empty multisets of immediate multiactions.
-The rules represent possible state changes of the specified processes when some non-empty multisets of immediate multiactions are executed.
-As we shall see, the application of an action rule with immediate multiactions to a dynamic expression leads in the corresponding LDTSIPN to the instantaneous firing of some immediate transitions and changing of the current marking, unless there is a self-loop produced by the iterative execution of a non-empty multiset (which should be one-element one, i.e. the single immediate multiaction, since we do not allow concurrency at the highest level of the second argument of iteration).
+The action rules with stochastic (or immediate, otherwise) multiactions describe dynamic expression transformations due to execution of non-empty multisets of stochastic (or immediate) multiactions.
+The rules represent possible state changes of the specified processes when some non-empty multisets of stochastic (or immediate) multiactions are executed.
+As we shall see, the application of an action rule with stochastic (or immediate) multiactions to a dynamic expression leads in the corresponding LDTSIPN to a discrete time step at which some stochastic transitions fire (or to the instantaneous firing of some immediate transitions) and change of the current marking, unless there is a self-loop produced by the iterative execution of a non-empty multiset, which must be one-element, i.e. the single stochastic (or immediate) multiaction, since no concurrency is allowed at the highest level of the second argument of iteration.

-The empty loop rule $G \stackrel{\emptyset}{\to} G$ with a pre-condition (rule El in Table 3) describes dynamic expression transformations due to execution of the empty multiset of activities at a discrete time step.
+The empty loop rule $G \xrightarrow{\emptyset} G$ with a pre-condition (rule El in Table 3) describes dynamic expression transformations due to execution of the empty multiset of activities at a discrete time step.
 The rule reflects a non-zero probability to stay in the current state at the next time moment, which is an essential feature of discrete time stochastic processes.
 As we shall see, the application of the empty loop rule to a dynamic expression leads to a discrete time step in the corresponding LDTSIPN at which no transitions fire and the current marking is not changed.
-This is a new rule that has no prototype among inaction rules of PBC, since it represents a time delay.
-The PBC rule $G \stackrel{\emptyset}{\to} G$ from [9] in our setting would correspond to the rule $G \Rightarrow G$ describing the stay in the current state when no time elapses.
+This is a new rule that has no prototype among inaction rules of PBC, since it represents a time delay, but no notion of time exists in PBC.
+The PBC rule $G \xrightarrow{\emptyset} G$ from [13, 12] in our setting would correspond to the rule $G \Rightarrow G$ describing the stay in the current state when no time elapses.
 Since we do not need the latter rule to transform dynamic expressions into operative ones and it can even destroy the definition of operative expressions, we do not introduce it in dtsiPBC.